Virgin and the Whipped Man.

 Quirt returns to the Worth farm, where Penny is pouting, telling him she was raised with the belief “that people love, marry and stay together forever” (whereupon I vomited a little in my mouth).
 But by his own admission, Quirt is not a farmer – he “gave up shoveling hay when he was 15.”
 Now he’s tilting at settling down with this dollface because – he’s older? wiser? tired of being shot at?
 His motivation as a Real Man has always been the Quirt Squirt, but is he now implying he will never swear again, never draw his gun again, toil from rise to set, with a virgin nag who will pout whenever he goes into town because of his history with dames and gambling tables?
 In one scene, we see Quirt standing by a plough in his dandy cowboy duds, watching Penny sorting chickens… uh, those aren’t ideal workclothes, man.
 And you don’t work a plough by just standing behind it with an erection.

-Marshall Deus Ex (Harry Carey) tells Quirt the same thing; he keeps popping out of nowhere to remind Quirt he’s gonna hang him some day, and won’t believe Quirt is considering settling down.
-We don’t get any taste of what crimes Quirt actually committed for Marshall to have such a hard-on for him, but we do know that throughout the movie, a baddie named Laredo (Bruce Cabot) has been gunning for Quirt for other reasons; Quirt’s wanted on both sides of the law (i.e. he’s a bad boy).
+Speaking of hard-ons, Marshall Deus Ex (Harry Carey) keeps popping out of nowhere to remind Quirt he’s gonna hang him some day, and doesn’t believe Quirt is considering settling down.
+We don’t get any taste of what crimes Quirt actually committed for Marshall to crave him so badly, but we do know that throughout the movie, a baddie named Laredo (Bruce Cabot) has been gunning for Quirt, probably for those same crimes; Quirt’s wanted on both sides of the law (i.e. he’s a bad boy).

 John Wayne, so young and handsome and racist.
 ANGEL AND THE BADMAN would be his 88th credited feature film (not counting the scores of uncredited roles he did on contract to Fox Film Corporation), and would be his first as producer.
 Established as a major star in John Ford’s STAGECOACH (1939), Wayne, now 40, was in the beginning stages of looking like himself in his older years, the familiar runneled visage we all know as “Duke.”